mjordan/islandora_workbench/README.md

 Base fields are basic node properties, shared by all content types.
 The base fields you can include in your CSV file are:

 * `title`: This field is required for all rows in your CSV for the `create` task.
 Optional for the 'update' task.
+Drupal limits the title's length to 255 characters, and Workbench will check that titles are less than 255 characters unless your configuration file contains `validate_title_length: False` as described above.
 * `promote`: Promoted to front page.
 Optional.
 If included, use `1` (promoted) or `0` (not promoted) as values.
 If absent, is set to the default value for your content type.
 * `status`: Whether the node is published.
 Optional.
 If included, use `1` (published) or `0` (unpublished) as values.
 If absent, is set to the default value for your content type.
 * `sticky`: Sticky at top of lists.
 Optional.
 If included, use `1` (sticky) or `0` (not sticky) as values.
 If absent, is set to the default value for your content type.